PyBites-Open-Source/karmabot/README.md

 To ensure consistency you can use pre-commit. `pip install pre-commit` and after cloning the karmabot repo run `pre-commit install` within the project folder.

 This will enable pre-commit hooks for checking before every commit.

+### The story

+Listen to Karmabot's core developer / maintainer Patrick Groß share the backstory of this project [on our podcast](https://www.pybitespodcast.com/1501156/8317703-022-the-karmabot-story-and-contributing-to-open-source).